CSIRT-MU/CRUSOE/README.md

 ### Datasets

-In the "Dataset" directory, you can find a sample dataset to work with if you do not your own data or just want to try CRUSOE.
+In the "datasets" directory, you can find a sample dataset to work with if you do not your own data or just want to try CRUSOE.
 At the moment, there is a dump of Neo4j database filled with data from the Cyber Czech excercise in KYPO cyber range.
 Raw data can be found on Zenodo: https://zenodo.org/records/3746129

 To use the data, turn your Neo4j instance off and overwrite the content of your database with the dump using the command: neo4j-admin load --from .dump --database=neo4j --force

 Thanks goes to Lukáš Sadlek for preparing the dataset.

+### Documentation

+The "documentation" directory contains four documents describing the design and implementation of the four components of the original CRUSOE toolset.
+The documents were originally written in Czech language and later translated using DeepL.
+Original documents are available in the same repository as the original source codes (see the links above).

 ### Authors